But first, what is an inference?

 Use this to teach perspective, inference, and prediction.
 Gorgeous, oversized illustrations with no text are meant to show readers the inside and outside of something — things like inside an anthill (ants) and outside the anthill (anteater waiting.)
 Inside an apple is a worm on one page.
 The next page is a bigger perspective showing a lady about to take a bite out of the apple.
 Some of the illustrations aren’t perfectly clear so this book begs thoughtful inference and discussion.
 It’s quite profound, reminding me a bit of David Wiesner’s wordless books.

-Inference in Chapter Books
+Bonus: Inference in Chapter Books

 See You in the Cosmos by Jack Cheng

 Luminous and heartfelt, 11-year-old Alex Petroski’s dream is to launch a rocket into space with his iPod of recordings about life on earth.
 The story is a transcription of what he records on the iPod — his solo journey to the rocket convention, the interesting people he befriends on the way and there, his trip Las Vegas to find information about his deceased father, and his unique, innocent perspective that tries to make sense of the world.
 You’ll make a lot of inferences about Alex’s life that Alex doesn’t notice.
 For example, he thinks his mom is “cool” but cooks for her, takes care of her, and describes her as totally uninterested in his life.